Vizzuality/vizzuality/content/projects/join-vizzuality.md

     -   text_left:
             title: Innovation every day
-            description: "Vizzuality has a hugely innovative and creative environment.
-Every member of staff is empowered to explore their field and find new solutions to problems.
+            description: "Vizzuality fosters a creative environment where every member of staff is empowered to explore their field and find new solutions to problems.
 Surrounded by a multi-disciplinary set of experts, you'll learn something new every day."
             image: cabage.jpg

     -   text_right: